How to Encrypt Java Class Files (.dex) in Android Apps

 Automatically detect and optimize obfuscation of publicly available components in order to preserve application loading time.

-5. Click Build My App at the bottom of the Build Workflow (shown in Figure 3).
+2. Initiate the build command either by clicking Build My App at the bottom of the Build Workflow (shown in Figure 4) or via your CI/CD as described in Section 2.1.4.

 Congratulations!
 The Dex File Encryption protection is now added to the mobile app

-3. Certify the Dex File Encryption feature in Android Apps.
+3. Certify the Dex File Encryption feature in Android Apps

 After building Dex File Encryption, Appdome generates a Certified Secure™ certificate to guarantee that the Dex File Encryption protection has been added and is protecting the app.
 To verify that the Dex File Encryption protection has been added to the mobile app, locate the protection in the Certified Secure™ certificate as shown below: Dex File Encryption shown in Certificate secure